demijeffrey/phase-3-project-frontend/README.md

-# Daily Task Planner and Monthly Bill Tracker
+# Daily Task Planner & Monthly Bill Tracker

 This task planner allows for easy organization of daily to-do's by keeping all your ducks in a row week by week.
 See all tasks on the agenda for the whole week or tasks day by day.